SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 - Batch processing for efficiency

 ### **Composability**
-- Build behavior by adding/removing components
+- Build behavior by adding/removing fragments
 - Mix and match fragments to create different entity types
 - No need for complex inheritance trees